Michael Smith (Irish politician)

 Michael Smith (born 8 November 1940) is an Irish former Fianna Fáil politician who served as Minister for Defence from 1997 to 2004, Minister for Education from November 1994 to December 1994, Minister for the Environment from 1992 to 1994 and a Minister of State in various governments.
 He served as a Teachta Dála (TD) for the Tipperary North constituency from 1969 to 1973, 1977 to 1981 and 1987 to 2002.
 He also served as a Senator for the Cultural and Educational Panel from 1983 to 1987 and for the Agricultural Panel from May 1982 to December 1982.

 Background and education

 Smith was born in Roscrea, County Tipperary in 1940.
 He was educated at CBS Templemore in County Tipperary.
+For many years, Smith claimed to be a graduate of University College Cork but this was disproven in 2004.

 Smith worked as a farmer before entering Dáil Éireann at the 1969 general election as a Fianna Fáil TD for the Tipperary North constituency.

 He lost his seat at the 1973 general election but was re-elected to Dáil Éireann at the 1977 general election.